milaninayak123/KIIT-BOT/README.md

 # KIIT Help Bot
+## Introduction
+KIIT Bot is a Telegram bot designed to assist KIIT students with various academic and fun features.

 ## Overview
 KIIT Help Bot is a Telegram bot designed specifically for students, harnessing the power of machine learning algorithms and APIs to streamline day-to-day tasks.
 As a fellow student, I understand the challenges we face, from managing class schedules to exploring career opportunities.
 This bot aims to alleviate these burdens, making student life easier, more productive, and enjoyable.